 Jeff Renfro, a key member of a team at Northwest Economic Research Center that modeled a possible Oregon carbon tax, said:

-We tried to wreck the economy.
+We tried [in our modeling] to wreck the economy.
 We modeled a big tax – $100 a ton – with a relatively short phase-in period, and we assumed the government put the revenues toward non-productive reserves.
 Even in that scenario, we were surprised by how small the effects on employment were relative to the overall economy.
-(Interview w/ CTC researcher Matt Gordon, July 10, 2015)
+(Interview with CTC researcher Matt Gordon, July 10, 2015)

 - Efficiency: Energy policy is largely determined at the federal level.
 Administrative costs could be disproportionately higher for state taxes, due to greater cross-border movements of electricity and fuels among states than between the U.S. and other nations.
 In some states, utility sector regulation may complicate efforts to tax fossil fuels sufficiently upstream.